praxisdigital/assignsubmission_pxaiwriter/README.md

 - Either click on 'Save and return to course' or 'Save and display' button to save the submission configuration.

 ## Release notes
+- **1.7.0** (2024082000)
+  - New feature:
+    - Added new instance setting to allow the teacher to add something to the prompt
 - **1.6.0** (2024050100)
   - New feature:
     - Add new models